 US radio show host and conspiracy theorist Alex Jones popularised the theory that no one really died at Sandy Hook Elementary School, in Newton, Connecticut, on 14 December 2012.

 Jones claimed that the 20 students and six staff members shot dead by 20-year-old Adam Lanza “were acting for the cameras”, The Guardian reported, and that “parents had faked their own children's deaths”.

 On 7 July 2005, four suicide bombers detonated four explosive devices in the English capital - three on the London Underground and one on a double-decker bus, killing a total of 52 people and injuring hundreds more.

-Theorists have claimed that the bombs that went off on the Tube trains “were actually under the floors of the vehicles and not in the alleged plotters’ backpacks”, The Daily Telegraph reports.
+Theorists have claimed that the bombs that went off on the Tube trains “were actually under the floors of the vehicles and not in the alleged plotters’ backpacks”, The Daily Telegraph reported.

 In an interview on US radio programme This American Life, survivor Rachel North said she had been harassed by online trolls who posted comments calling her a liar on her blog about the tragedy.

-The 14 February shooting at Marjory Stoneman Douglas High School, in Parkland, Florida, that left 17 people dead has fuelled calls for tighter gun control laws in the US.
-But theorists have seized upon this to claim student survivors of the shooting are actually crisis actors.
+The 14 February 2018 shooting at Marjory Stoneman Douglas High School, in Parkland, Florida, that left 17 people dead fuelled calls for tighter gun control laws in the US.
+But theorists seized upon this to claim survivors of the shooting were actually crisis actors.

 Rubbishing the allegations, Brooke Binkowski, managing editor of fact-checking website Snopes.com, told CNN: “These mass shootings – who would fake these?
 You can’t fake these horrible situations.
 I’ve covered their aftermaths myself and you cannot fake the smell of blood nor the way phones ring and ring and ring as people desperately try to talk to their loved ones, one last time.”